 - How to choose an estate planning attorney

 According to the Internal Revenue Service (IRS), your gross estate for tax purposes consists of “an accounting of everything you own or have certain interests in at the date of death.”
-Your estate may include real estate, cash and securities, life insurance, annuities, and business interests, along with other assets such as personal collections.
+Your estate may include:

 Estate planning allows you to design a strategy unique to your individual, family, and/or business situation, including tax and liquidity planning.

-What Can Happen to Your Estate and Assets Without Proper Estate Planning
+What Can Happen to Your Estate and Assets Without Proper Wills and Estate Planning

 If you die “intestate”—that is, without a will—the laws in your state will determine who inherits from you.
-If your assets exceed your state’s applicable “small estate” limit, you can expect your estate to pass through state probate court, the formal legal process that appoints an administrator to administer the estate and distribute assets to court-selected beneficiaries.
+If your assets exceed your state’s applicable “small estate” limit, you can expect your estate to pass through state probate court, the formal legal process that appoints an administrator to manage the estate.
+It’s the administrator’s job to distribute assets to court-selected beneficiaries.

 “Some people think that having a will is sufficient to avoid probate.
-It’s not,” says Maureen Lyons, an estate planning and elder law attorney in Riverside, California.
+It’s not,” says Maureen Lyons, an estate planning lawyer in Riverside, California.
 “A will just allows the testator (decedent) to ‘override’ the state defaults by naming an executor and beneficiaries.
 If you don’t have a will, then the state probate code fills in the blanks regarding who gets what.”

-A basic estate plan comprises at least these four documents:
+A basic estate plan comprises of at least these four documents: